 In the period 1995–2005 they drove Endurance together but after 2005 there was a long break for Magnus until 2011.
 I would imagine after a short time the need to get back on the track was too much to handle for Magnus, so when he turned 50 he gave himself a Formula car training class Formula License, it was a simple decision for Magnus to choose Bohlin Racing.

 On the way home from the course came one of these life-changing conversations, in the form of Anders who wondered how he liked it.
 Magnus was very excited and Anders was quick.
-“Then you should buy one and start racing it”
+“Then you should buy one and start driving with”

-Things you easily say and Magnus didn’t think much more about it, until a few days later when Anders called again and told him that he had found a car in Stockholm up for sale.
+Things you easily say and Magnus did not think much more about it, until a few days later when Anders called again and told him that he had found a car in Stockholm up for sale.

 The car?
 Yes, it was the Reynard 873.
 The very same car we are looking a today.